httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Some non-normative examples of additional requirements an application might define are:

-- Requiring a specific set of header fields to be signed (e.g., Authorization, Digest).
+- Requiring a specific set of header fields to be signed (e.g., `Authorization`, `Digest`).
 - Enforcing a maximum signature age.
+- Prohibition of signature metadata parameters, such as runtime algorithm signaling with the `alg` parameter.
-- Prohibiting the use of certain algorithms, or mandating the use of an algorithm.
+- Prohibiting the use of certain algorithms, or mandating the use of a specific algorithm.
 - Requiring keys to be of a certain size (e.g., 2048 bits vs. 1024 bits).
-- Enforcing uniqueness of a nonce value.
+- Enforcing uniqueness of a `nonce` value.

 Application-specific requirements are expected and encouraged.
 When an application defines additional requirements, it MUST enforce them during the signature verification process, and signature verification MUST fail if the signature does not conform to the application's requirements.